 - Pain felt when walking and weight bearing on the foot

-- Pain is often worst first thing in the morning as the fascia has been in a shortened position for a long period of time while sleeping
+- It is often worst first thing in the morning as the fascia has been in a shortened position for a long period of time while sleeping

 - Ripping or tearing sensation on the sole of the foot